treinartz/markdown_test/week0/week0.md

 - Evaluate your independent problem solving progress in a paragraph.
 - For written reflections, it may be easier to write using Google docs or similar word processor.
 Then, copy and paste your written responses into your markdown file.

-## Assignment/end of week considerations
+## Assignment/end of week checklist
 - did you submit on time
 - did you reflect, describe, and post your gif
 - did you comment on another students work with suggestions for next steps